Quick Dashboard Creation¶

 Identifier ID¶

-This ID is defined as identifier and is used to determine the uniqueness of the dashboard or view.
+This ID is defined as identifier and is used to determine the uniqueness of a dashboard or view.

 Use Cases¶

-It can be used to configure jump links for charts, thereby achieving unique and deterministic positioning.
+It can be used to configure jump links for charts, enabling unique and deterministic positioning.

 In addition to dashboards, views are also applicable: